polleverywhere/rubygem/README.md

 A roadmap for our API:

 * API models and documentation for more pieces of our application
+* Process errors triggered by the Server
+* Perform client-side validations
 * Asyn/Evented HTTP adapter
 * App layer specs
 * Protocol/API layer specs